 3.1 Whitefly, Bemisia tabaci

-First appearance of whitefly was observed when the crop age was age was about 4 days i.e. early vegetative stage and remained available upto the 4th week of November i.e. maturity stage of the crop.
+First appearance of whitefly was observed when the crop age was about 4 days i.e. early vegetative stage and remained available upto the 4th week of November i.e. maturity stage of the crop.
 It was one of the major hemipteran pests available throughout the cropping season and caused damage.
 It confirms the findings of Meena (2021) as they also reported that whitefly was the most prevalent pest on black gram and was available on the crop from the vegetative to the pod formation stage as well as Yadav et al., (2020) reported whitefly as minor pest of black gram.
 This variation might be attributed to the variation in location and agro climate zones, timing of planting and variety.

 3.2 White spotted leaf beetle, Monolepta signata